Recovering After Your Food Service Burn Injury

 The psychological reaction to an acute burn injury can be the most difficult adjustment to make, and coping with the physical and social challenges only make a mental recovery harder.
 It’s common for burn victims to experience depression, anxiety, irritability, or post-traumatic stress disorder (PTSD).
 As with other aspects of the post-hospital recovery, the psychological adjustment can take months or years to complete.
 Many persons with acute burn injuries report that counseling or other forms of therapy have helped them.

 The Fourth Aspect: Financial Recovery

 A workplace burn injury for employees in food service occupations in Pennsylvania is covered under the laws for workers’ compensation.
 If you have been injured in the course of your job, it doesn’t matter who was at fault.
 Seek immediate medical care and notify your boss as soon as possible about the injury.
 Workers’ compensation is mandatory for Pennsylvania employers.
 It will pay for your injury-related medical costs, a portion of your lost wages, and any permanent disability until you reach your maximum recovery from your burn accident.

 Because burn injuries can be expensive to treat, some employers fight back against legitimate workers’ compensation claims.
 If you are facing delayed, denied, or terminated benefits in central Pennsylvania, turn to Schmidt Kramer, our workers’ compensation law firm in Harrisburg.

-Call us at 717-888-8888 or 888-476-0807 toll-free to schedule a free, confidential case review or to get your questions answered.
+Call a Harrisburg injury attorney at (888) 476-0807 toll-free to schedule a free, confidential case review or to get your questions answered.
 You can also request a FREE copy of our helpful report for Pennsylvania residents, Who Pays the Bills When You Are Injured at Work?, which we will send you without any obligation.